Making the nation's forests more accessible

 A wooden post with a sign saying 'easy access trail' is shown on a woodland path.
 There is a dog in the background.

-Accessible paths and trails
+Accessible paths and forest trails

 Widening and levelling uneven paths, removing physical barriers and obstacles and providing new trails have been a key part of opening up our forests to more visitors.